ahmedraufofficial/AWS-Single-Sign-On-Azure/README.md

-# Pipeline Process 2 for [Your Link]
+# Pipeline Process 2 AWS Single Sign on Access from Azure

-This pipeline process utilizes the Graph API and is designed for [Your Link].
+This pipeline process utilizes the Graph API and is designed for [AWS SSO to AZURE Pipeline Step 2](https://github.com/ahmedraufofficial/AWS-Single-Sign-On-Azure-Pipeline-1).
 It consists of the following steps:

 ## Step 1: Check Application Existence